bakedpotato0/cs7810-intro-to-ke/project-deliverables/axioms.md

 * `EducationLevel subClassOf Education` <br />
 If there is Education, there is an Education Level descriptor.
 * `EducationLevel subClassOf Education some Income.` <br />
-If there is some EducationLevel, it is usually a large influence on Income level.
+If there is some EducationLevel, it is usually an influence on Income level.

 ## Environment Module
 ![schema-diagram](schema-diagrams/environment.jpg)

 ### Axioms
-* `axiom in manchester syntax` <br />
+* `Environment some describable PollutionType` <br />
-natural language description
+If an Environment exists, it must have some description of its PollutionType (including "clean"/"sterile").
-* `axiom in manchester syntax` <br />
+* `Environment some HealthOutcome` <br />
-natural language description
+If an Environment exists, it may influence the chance of certain HealthOutcomes.

 ## HealthcareAccess Module
 ![schema-diagram](schema-diagrams/PharmacyAccess.jpg)